March 22, 2012

 Persian New Year Celebration

-For those who are interested in learning about the ancient Persian New Year celebration, this post is a simple and brief step by step guide on how to prepare for Nowruz from before, during and after the Sal-e Tahvil (Vernal Equinox).
-It may be somewhat late to write about these tips now but I hope future readers will find it useful.
+For those who are interested in learning about the ancient Persian New Year celebration, this post is a simple and brief step-by-step guide on how to prepare for Nowruz from before, during, and after the Sal-e Tahvil (Vernal Equinox).
+It may be somewhat late to write about these tips now, but I hope future readers will find them useful.

 Events leading up to Nowruz:

 • Khaneh Tekani: Cleaning your house from top to bottom, to renew and revive your home in time for the Nowruz celebrations.
 When to start your khane tekani depends on what you plan to do.
-It may take several hours or several days depending on the number of rooms, how thorough you want to clean and how much time you have.
-For more information, please see the following links: Spring cleaning Iranian style and also Spring Cleaning.
+It may take several hours or several days, depending on the number of rooms, how thorough you want to clean, and how much time you have.
+For more information, please see the following links: Spring Cleaning Iranian style and Spring Cleaning.

 • Making Samanoo: Samanoo (wheat pudding)

-• Chahar Shanbeh Suri: Chahar shanbeh suri is celebrated on the eve of the last Tuesday of the year, where small bonfires are made and people jump over the fire while singing, "Zardi-e man az to, Sorkhi-e to az man" (my sickness and problems are all yours and your warmth and energy is mine).
-Please see the following link for more information on chahar shanbeh suri and aji chaharshanbeh suri.
+• Chahar Shanbeh Suri: Chahar Shanbeh Suri is celebrated on the eve of the last Tuesday of the year, where small bonfires are made, and people jump over the fire while singing, "Zardi-e man az to, Sorkhi-e to az man" (my sickness and problems are all yours, and your warmth and energy are mine).
+Please see the following link for more information on Chahar Shanbeh Souri and Aji Chaharshanbeh Souri.

-• Buying New Clothes: Buying new clothes and shoes for the children are part of the Nowruz tradition.
+• Buying New Clothes: Buying new clothes and shoes for the children is part of the Nowruz tradition.

-• Sofreh Haft-Seen: Gather everything you'll need for your haft-seen spread, including the seven items that start with the letter seen (S) in Persian, Spring flowers (Hyacinth, tulips), mirror, candle, goldfish, sweets and ajil (mixed nuts).
-For more information please see the following link on haft-seen and preparing for Nowruz.
+• Sofreh Haft-Seen: Gather everything you'll need for your haft-seen spread, including the seven items that start with the letter seen (S) in Persian, Spring flowers (Hyacinth, tulips), a mirror, a candle, goldfish, sweets, and ajil (mixed nuts).
+For more information, please see the following link on haft-seen and preparing for Nowruz.

 Sal-Tahvil